graeyv/Advanced-Programming-Project-HSG/README.md

 - Explanation of Machine Learning Model

 ## 1) Demonstration of the Front End of the Web App
 Click on the image below to see the demo.
-Please do not share the link of the video.
+Please do not share the video or the link to it.

 [![Watch the video](http://img.youtube.com/vi/k0ZD0h8pN6M/0.jpg)](https://youtu.be/k0ZD0h8pN6M)

+## 2) How to run the code

+The code used to scrape the data (NAME), clean the data (NAME) and fit the predictive model (NAME) can be run independently from the code used to create the WebApp.

+### 2.1) WebApp

+### 2.2) WebScrapper,